PowerPowder/CCNA-notes/chapter5.md

 Switches forward frames within VLANs, frame received from a port in VLAN 1 only is forwarded to ports on VLAN 1.

-Switches act like a host for IP, they need a defalt gateway.
+Switches act like a host for IP, they need a default gateway.

 Reset config of switch:
 ```